 - Jerk with a Heart of Gold: Ryuji is a bully who has some rather nasty opinions about disabled people and seems to go out of his way to antagonize Momoko.
 But this is probably a result of his father's influence and his mother's abandonment and once he has his HeelFace Turn he makes up for it.

 - Meaningful Name: Momoko means Peach Girl and Riki means Strength.

 - Men Don't Cry: Averted when Momoko dies.
 Riki and his father both cry, and all of Riki's classmates, including the boys, cry upon seeing her body.
 Even before that, Riki cries at several other points, such as when he has to apologize to Ryuji for punching him, when he's arguing with his father and says his parents only love Momoko, and when he's asking Ryuji to run in the relay because he thinks if their class wins the relay, maybe Momoko will get well.

 - Older Than They Look: Momoko is Riki's age, but because of her disability is smaller and both looks and acts younger.

 - The stories told between the parents of the disabled children.

 - Parents as People: Riki and Momoko's parents are good people who genuinely love both their children, but they can't always prioritize Riki's needs because of Momoko's condition.

-- Soap Opera Disease: It's not really said what Momoko's condition is, besides that comes with a slew of issues and that she was born with it, however, because she's shown to have it and Riki isn't, it's likely not genetic.
+- Soap Opera Disease: It's not really said what Momoko's condition is, besides that comes with a slew of issues, that she was born with it, and that it started affecting her when she was five years old.
+However, because she's shown to have it and Riki isn't, it's likely not genetic.